 - They don’t offer refunds after you begin treatment, but their dental team will work with you to get your progress back on track.

-Want a safe, effective treatment that delivers results faster than anyone else?
+Want a safe, effective treatment that delivers efficient results?
 You might want to check out Byte.

-AlignerCo is the only company could beat Smilelove’s former promotional pricing.
+AlignerCo is one of the only companies that could beat Smilelove’s former promotional pricing.
 Their $1,145 sticker price is unmatched, and their flexible financing plans help make AlignerCo treatment even more accessible.
-And while their price tag is cheap, their products and customer service are still high quality.
+And while their price is cheap, their products and customer service are still high quality.
 A young and rapidly-growing company, we anticipate that they’ll be a big name for years to come.

 - You won’t find a lower initial price than AlignerCo’s $1,145.